BrunoMMendonca/forecast-alchemy-studio/AI Memory/Workflow Summary.md

 ## 1. Main Steps

-### Step 1: Upload (Finished/Adjustments allowed)
+### Step 1: Upload & AI Transform (Finished/Adjustments allowed)
-- User uploads sales data via CSV.
+- User uploads sales data via the `CsvImportWizard.tsx` component.
+- The wizard provides two main paths for data processing:
+  - **AI-Powered Transformation**: The user is prompted to let the AI automatically clean, pivot, and prepare the data.
+This is the recommended path.
+    - **Small files** are transformed directly via a single API call.
+    - **Large files** trigger a more robust two-step process where the AI first generates a transformation `config` from a sample, which is then applied to the full dataset on the backend.
+This avoids timeouts and performance issues.
-- An import wizard allows the user to transpose their CSV, define date formats, and map columns to "aggregatable fields" (used later for grouping/analysis).
+  - **Manual Import**: The user can opt to manually transpose the data and map columns.
+- The output of this step is a clean, wide-format dataset ready for the subsequent steps.
+- For a deep technical dive, see `Upload Wizard & Data Transformation.md`.

 ### Step 2: Clean and Prepare (Finished/Adjustments allowed)
-- User reviews and optionally edits/cleans data (outlier detection, manual edits).
+- User reviews the transformed data and can optionally perform further cleaning (outlier detection, manual edits).
 - Import/export of cleaning data is supported via "Import Cleaning Data" and "Export Cleaning Data" buttons.
 - User can freely navigate between "Clean and Prepare" and other pages for flexibility.